 Note: when purchasing true running shoes, people often leave space in the toe box for toe splay.
 It makes sense and can improve your running form and performance.
 But with gym shoes, it’s best to avoid unnecessary space in the toe box.
-You want the sneaker to be snug so there’s support for your feet during unilateral moves.
-Go with an exact fit — and one of these winners.
+(Many shoes featured here already have wide toe boxes, so you won't need any additional room.)
+You want support for your feet during unilateral moves, so go with a snug fit — and one of these winners.

 Best Gym Shoes for CrossFit and HIIT